Joseph-J-Burton/support-vector-machine/README.md

 Using a portion of the data to train a Support Vector Classifier model.
 Then use the remaining data to check the performance of the model.
 The process uses a grid search to optimize the model parameters.
 Then I evaluate the model performance using classification report.
-The end goal is to have a model that can efficiently predict if the wie is genuine based on the wine chemical properties.
+The end goal is to have a model that can efficiently predict if the wine is genuine based on the wine chemical properties.

 ## Program version
 Python version 3.9.12